Chapter 18 - The Now and Possible Future

 Internal unrest has also erupted in China and Iran.
 In both cases, young men and women were going into the streets challenging male autocratic power.
 In China's case, they risked being taken to "reeducation" camps and in the case of Iran, torture, rape and death by hanging.
 Their courage signaled something was brewing, but whether either case was enough to force the autocratic regimes to listen was unclear.

 America’s role in supporting these pro-democracy movements is tricky in our current political environment.
 On the one hand we want to support anyone that rises up against autocratic systems, but IF America is DISTRACTED by our own threats to democracy this is not good news for freedom loving people around the world.
 That’s why it is so important for American citizens to take these potential threats to our democracy seriously.
-IF MAGA Republicans won the 2024 Presidential election and take control of Congress, it was likely they would withdraw us from our global commitments, making them even more dangerous.
+IF MAGA Republicans win the 2024 Presidential election and take control of Congress, it was likely they would withdraw us from our global commitments, making the global situation even more dangerous.

 We had decided to pay our landlord the rent for December using some of Bruce’s loan funds.
 This would get us to the New Year.
 The holidays in the middle of winter was the worst time to be packing.